MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Process mining in process advisor allows you to take the event data from your system of records and visualize the processes happening in your organization.
-Process mining provides novel insights that can help you identify automation opportunities, and address performance and compliance opportunities.
+Process mining provides novel insights that can help you identify automation opportunities, and address performance and compliance opportunities with *flows*.
+To learn more about flows, go to [Overview of the types of flows in Power Automate](flow-types.md).

 > [!IMPORTANT]
 > - This is a preview feature.